 The PADI Instructor Development Course / PADI IDC

 During your PADI Instructor Course you will gain the knowledge and skills to become an entry-level PADI Open Water Scuba Instructor.
-Once you have successfully completed this PADI Instructor Course you are then qualified to attend a PADI Instructor Examination.
+Once you have successfully completed your Instructor Course you are then qualified to attend a PADI Instructor Examination.

-The PADI PADI Instructor Course (IDC) involves curriculum presentations made by one of our PADI Course Director or IDC Staff Instructors.
-Also you will give you own PADI Instructor Course Candidate Teaching Presentations.
-After you will understand how to teach in the classroom (Knowledge Development) and in the swimming pool (Confined Water.)
-Finally you also teach in the sea (Open Water.)
+The PADI IDC involves curriculum presentations made by one of our PADI Course Directors or IDC Staff Instructors.
+In addition to us giving presentations, you will also give you own IDC Candidate Teaching Presentations.
+We will teach you how to teach in the classroom (Knowledge Development) and in the swimming pool (Confined Water.)
+Additionally, you will also learn to teach in the sea (Open Water.)
 The PADI Instructor Course also has 2 sets of written exams.
 These test your PADI Dive Theory and knowledge of PADI Standards.
-This to prepare you for the PADI Instructor Course Examination (PADI IE) and of course real life afterwards as a PADI Open Water Instructor.
+This to prepare you for the PADI Examination (PADI IE), and of course real life afterwards as a PADI Open Water Scuba Instructor.

-The PADI Instructor Course, IDC, encompasses two PADI Courses: The PADI Assistant Instructor Course (AI) and The Open Water Scuba Instructor Program (OWSI.)
+The IDC consists of two Courses: The PADI Assistant Instructor Course (AI) and The Open Water Scuba Instructor Program (OWSI.)

-Together these make up the full PADI Instructor Course or PADI IDC.
+Together these make up the full PADI Instructor Development Course or PADI IDC.

 After all what makes a teacher a successful professional is not what he or she knows.
 But rather what your students know after you have finished teaching them!

-During your PADI Instructor Course, (PADI IDC), you will learn how to successfully transfer knowledge and skills to others.
+During your IDC you will learn how to successfully transfer knowledge and skills to others.
 You will develop a clear understanding of The PADI Philosophy of Continuing Education.
-We will look at the ever growing range of PADI, TecRec, Rebreather courses, programs, teaching tools and materials.
+And we will also look at the ever growing range of PADI, TecRec, Rebreather courses, programs, teaching tools and materials.
 Especially awesome are the PADI Online and Digital products that are now available to you as a PADI Instructor.
 In our opinion the Touch products are a must for every PADI Instructor!

-Once you have understood the basic teaching methods employed in teaching scuba diving and how to use the PADI system to its fullest you will find teaching a fun, easy and exhilarating experience.
+Once you have understood the basic teaching methods employed in teaching scuba diving and how to use the PADI system to its fullest.
+You are going to find that once you understand the PADI system, teaching is a fun, easy and exhilarating experience.

 Learning in Phuket with Chris Owen: Chris’s indepth style of teaching, developed over 25 years working as a full-time Instructor and Course Director, is on development!

-On your PADI Instructor Course we are not expecting you to be perfect from day one.
+On your Instructor Course we are not expecting you to be perfect from day one.
 You will find that the mistakes made during your Teaching Presentations help you remember where things can go wrong, and in turn, what you can do to prevent them.
-In fact we learn best by making mistakes and then receiving the necessary feedback we need to improve.
-As such feel free to make as many mistakes as you like as you will also learn a lot from your fellow PADI Instructor Course candidate's mistakes.
+In fact, we learn best by making mistakes and then receiving the necessary feedback we need to improve.
+As such feel free to make as many mistakes as you like.
+In addition, you will also learn a lot from your fellow PADI Instructor Course candidate's mistakes.

-Consequently by the end of your PADI Instructor Course, by the time you get to your PADI Instructor Examination, you will be more than fully prepared.
+Consequently by the end of your IDC, by the time you get to your PADI Instructor Examination, you will be more than fully prepared.

-Phuket is a great place to fulfill your dream and start your PADI Scuba Diving Career by becoming a PADI Instructor Course.
-Warm, clear waters provides some awesome diving, which can only be matched by the many activities available on land.
+Phuket is a great place to fulfill your dream and start your PADI Scuba Diving Career by becoming a PADI Instructor.
+Warm, clear waters provide some awesome diving, which can only be matched by the many activities available on land.
 You can either be a land-based instructor or there are many opportunities in Phuket to work on Liveaboard vessels.
 There are many Liveaboard Safaris running to The Similan and Surin Islands and even into Burma.

 PADI IDC Course Structure:

-Chris’s 10 day Indepth PADI Instructor Course or IDC consists of the 19 PADI PADI Instructor Course Curriculum presentations which cover a variety of topics.
+Chris’s 10 day Indepth PADI Instructor Course consists of the 19 PADI PADI Instructor Course Curriculum presentations which cover a variety of topics.
 These include The PADI System, an indepth look at PADI Course Standards and structure, training programs, Member support and Risk Management.
-These PADI Instructor Course presentations focus on the development of a PADI Instructor with emphasis on learning the standards and structure of the PADI educational model.
+These IDC presentations focus on the development of a PADI Instructor with an emphasis on learning the standards and structure of the PADI educational model.
 The idea is to teach you how to use the PADI Standards and tools to maximum effectiveness and how to prepare effective teaching presentations.

 Confined Water Teaching Presentations:

-The primary function of a PADI Scuba Diving Instructor is to teach people how to safely Scuba Dive while having fun.
-So not surprisingly a large part of your PADI Instructor Course consists of learning how to teach in Confined Water where your future students will first be introduced to Scuba Diving skills.
+The primary function of a PADI Instructor is to teach people how to safely scuba dive while having fun.
+So not surprisingly a large part of your PADI Instructor Course consists of learning how to teach in Confined Water where your future students will first be introduced to scuba diving skills.
 You will give teaching presentations as the PADI Instructor with your fellow IDC Candidates role playing the students in “your class” You will be teaching skills from the PADI Open Water Course and PADI Rescue Diver Course in the pool.
-However the students in your class will have some problems or make some mistakes, as real students do.
+However, the students in your class will have some problems or will make some mistakes, as real students do.
 As the Instructor it is now up to you to react correctly to stop it from happening.
-Or if the problem happens then does he instructor candidates reacts correctly when a problem does arise.
+Or if the problem happens then does the instructor candidates react correctly when a problem does arise.

-On your Indepth PADI Instructor Course you are given at least four of these!
-You will have ample times to practice and improve your teaching skills and prepare you for the IE so relax and remember that’s what you are here to learn.
+On your Indepth PADI Instructor Course you are given at least 4 of these!
+You will have ample times to practice and improve your teaching skills and prepare you for the IE. So please relax, and remember that’s what you are here to learn.

 This is a simply a repetition of the 24 Skills from the Skill Circuit that you have already mastered when you completed your PADI Divemaster Course.
-This is done in CW at the very beginning of the PADI Instructor Course to establish that your skills are of demonstration quality.
-The Evaluation criterion on the PADI Instructor Course is EXACTLY the same at that on your Divemaster Course so no surprises there.
+This is done in CW at the very beginning of the IDC to establish that your skills are of demonstration quality.
+The Evaluation criteria on the PADI Instructor Development Course is EXACTLY the same at that on your Divemaster Courses.
+So no surprises there.
 You can find it listed in your PADI Instructor manual in the PADI Divemaster Course Section.

 This is also run as a half day workshop on our Indepth 3 Day IDC Prep.
-We spend half a day in the pool to work on your skill demonstrations along with your PADI Course Director or IDC Staff Instructor.
-We also like to run a demonstration of Rescue Exercise #7 as you will be teaching it on the PADI Instructor Course.
+We spend half a day in the pool to work on your skill demonstrations along with your Course Director or IDC Staff Instructor.
+We also like to run a demonstration of Rescue Exercise #7 as you will be teaching it on the IDC.

 When was the last time you DEMONSTRATED Scuba Unit Remove and Replace Underwater?
 Or Weight Belt Remove and Replace at the surface?
 Or everyone’s favorite – CESA?

-Open Water teaching presentations make up the other in-water part of the PADI Instructor Course and IE. This is where you will need to be at the top of things.
-This will be when you take your future students out into a real Open Water environment.
-After an IDC Staff presentation on teaching out in the Open Water, you will give your OW Teaching Presentations.
-These can be from the PADI Open Water course, PADI Adventures in Diving Program and the PADI Rescue Diver course.
+Open Water teaching presentations make up the other in-water part of the IDC and IE. This is where you will need to be at the top of things.
+The same as after the IE when you take your own students out into a real Open Water environment.
+After an IDC Staff presentation on teaching in Open Water, you will give your OW Teaching Presentations.
+These can be from the PADI Open Water course, PADI Advanced Open Water Course or the PADI Rescue Diver course.
 You will also learn how to teach multiple skills from different courses in the same presentation becoming more functional as a PADI Instructor.

 PADI Instructor Course Standards require 2 OW Teaching Presentations of two combined skills: on your Indepth IDC you will do a minimum of THREE!

 As we have said an important part of being an instructor is the ability to transfer your knowledge to your students.
 After all there is no point in knowing everything but not being able to pass on this information.
-You will give PADI Instructor Course classroom Teaching Presentations on various topics from the PADI curriculum.
-Strangely enough, once again your fellow IDC Candidates will be role playing your students.
+You will give IDC classroom Teaching Presentations on various topics from the PADI curriculum.
+And once again your fellow IDC Candidates will be role playing your students.
 And once again they will be assigned realistic problems we see when teaching these courses.
 The IDC Staff will be grading you as usual and will be giving you positive feedback and suggestions for improvement.
-We are here to prepare you to teach in real life as well as for your IE. So let's get these mistakes out of the way early and learn from them and then relax and have some fun.
+We are here to prepare you to teach in real life as well as for your IE. So let's get these mistakes out of the way early, learn from them, and then relax and have some fun.

-PADI IDC Standards require three KD Teaching Presentations.
-However you will be giving a minimum of FOUR of these on your Indepth PADI Instructor Course / IDC.
-Topics will be from the Open Water course, Advanced Open Water Course, Rescue Diver course or Divemaster Course.
+PADI IDC Standards require 3 KD Teaching Presentations.
+However you will be giving a minimum of FOUR of these on your Indepth IDC.
+Topics will be from the Open Water course, Advanced Open Water Course, Rescue Diver Course or Divemaster Course.